kartik-venugopal/aural-player/README.md

    * Display of file system information and audio information

 * **Playlist:**
-   * Grouping of tracks by artist/album/genre for convenient playlist browsing
+   * Grouping of tracks by artist/album/genre for convenient browsing
-   * Searching and sorting of playlist
+   * Searching and sorting
-   * Playlist type selection: Just start typing the name of a track to try to find it within the playlist
+   * Type selection: Just start typing the name of a track to try to find it within the playlist

 * **History:**
-   * Favorites list and recent items lists for added convenience.
-Find tracks you recently added/played or favorited, and play them with one click
+   * Favorites list and chronologically ordered recent items lists for added convenience.
+Find tracks you recently added/played or favorited, and add or play them with one click.

 * **View:**
    * Multiple compact and flexible view options - several built-in window layout presets, window snapping with configurable spacing, collapsible views.